-Try the peppermint yoghurt lassi (14,000kip, SGD 2.20), made with real peppermint leaves.
+Try the peppermint yogurt lassi (14,000kip, SGD 2.20), made with real peppermint leaves.
 Gives you a feeling that all climbs attempted are just so worth it.

 Pay when you leave

-2) Bungalow [shown in above photo] (USD 20/night) – private building that fits two, some with private shower
+2) Bungalow [shown in the above photo] (USD 20/night) – a private building that fits two, some with private shower

 3) Tents (USD 10/night) – single or double, pitched in specially designated areas; outdoor shower area, or share shower with dorms